Volkswagen Touareg: Safety

 The Insurance Institute for Highway Safety crash-tested the Touareg, and presented the following results (ratings from 'poor' to 'good'):

 Third generation (CR; 2018)

-The third generation Touareg was revealed on March 23, 2018.
+The third generation Touareg was revealed on 23 March 2018 at the Poznań Motor Show.
 It emphasises fuel efficiency.
 VW discontinued the Touareg for sale in North America from the 2017 model year onward based on sales and the availability of the larger and less expensive Atlas (sold as the Teramont outside of the United States, Canada, and Chile) which was specifically designed for the United States.
-The vehicle is larger and uses the Volkswagen Group MLB platform shared with the corporate siblings, the Porsche Cayenne and Audi Q7.
+The vehicle is larger and uses the Volkswagen Group MLB platform shared with the corporate siblings Porsche Cayenne and Audi Q7.

 Touareg R PHEV

 In February 2020, Volkswagen revealed the Touareg R plug-in hybrid variant.
 The powertrain combines a 2,995 cc V6 turbocharged petrol engine, a 136 PS electric motor, and a 14.1 kWh lithium-ion battery pack.
 The total system output is 462 PS and 700 Nm torque.